-Genital warts are small, fleshy, bump-like growths on the genitals.
+Genital warts symptoms may include small, fleshy, bump-like growths on the genitals.
 They can appear anywhere on the penis or vagina, groin, perineum, anus and even in the mouth.

 Genital warts are the second most common STI in the UK, with more than 70,612 new people diagnosed with the infection in 2014.
-While they do not usually cause harm, they can be embarrassing to look at, and to avoid infecting others, treatment is often advisable.
+While they do not usually cause harm, but genital warts symptoms can be uncomfortable and they can be embarrassing to look at.
+To avoid infecting others, treatment is often advisable.

 Causes of genital warts

 Genital warts are caused by the human papillomavirus (HPV).
 While the HPV virus has over 100 different strains, type 11 and type 6 cause approximately 90% of all cases of genital warts.
 Moreover, not all strains of HPV cause genital warts.

 While HPV is commonly transmitted through sexual intercourse, it is contagious through any form of skin-on-skin contact.
 That means that genital warts can be caught through anal, oral, vaginal, and any other form of penetrative sex, as well as by non-penetrative genital contact.
 It is also possible, although rare, for HPV to be passed on from a mother to a child during birth.